 - Enable and configure the vSAN file service.
 You must configure the necessary file service domains, IP pools, network, and so on.
 For information, see the Administering VMware vSAN documentation.

 - Follow specific guidelines to configure network access from a guest OS in the Kubernetes node to a vSAN file share.
 See Configuring Network Access to vSAN File Share.

 Cloud Native Storage Limitations

-Cloud Native Storage does not support vSAN stretch clusters.
+Cloud Native Storage does not support vSAN stretch clusters and site disaster tolerance.